Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/DP700-Gettingstarted/M02-Gettingstarted.md

 ## Objectives

-By the end of this lab series, you will be able to create, manage, and secure a Microsoft Fabric data warehouse, load and query data using T-SQL, monitor performance, and implement advanced security for enterprise-scale analytics.
+By the end of this lab series, you will be able to create and manage a Microsoft Fabric lakehouse, work with Delta Tables using Apache Spark, and design a medallion architecture with bronze, silver, and gold layers for structured data processing.

-1. **Analyze data in a data warehouse**: You will learn how to create a data warehouse in Microsoft Fabric that supports large-scale analytics with full SQL capabilities.
-This lab will guide you through defining tables, building a relational model, running queries, and visualizing results through integrated reports.

-1. **Load data into a warehouse using T-SQL**: You will learn how to load data into a Microsoft Fabric data warehouse using T-SQL for scalable analytics.
-This lab walks you through creating a lakehouse, defining tables, and using stored procedures to populate and validate a structured data warehouse.
+1. **Create a Microsoft Fabric Lakehouse**: You will learn how to create a lakehouse in Microsoft Fabric that combines the flexibility of a data lake with the structured querying capabilities of a data warehouse.
+This task will walk you through creating a workspace, setting up the lakehouse, and understanding how data is stored and organized using tables backed by files.

-1. **Query a data warehouse in Microsoft Fabric**: You will learn how to query a data warehouse in Microsoft Fabric using T-SQL to explore and validate data.
-This lab guides you through creating a warehouse, running analytical queries, and building filtered views for reporting in a high-performance environment.

-1. **Monitor a data warehouse in Microsoft Fabric**: You will learn how to monitor a data warehouse in Microsoft Fabric using dynamic management views (DMVs) and query insights.
-This lab will guide you through tracking current activity and analyzing historical performance to ensure efficient query execution and system health.

-1. **Secure a Microsoft Fabric data warehouse**: You will learn how to secure a Microsoft Fabric data warehouse by implementing dynamic data masking, row-level and column-level security, and granular SQL permissions.
-This lab will help you protect sensitive data and manage user access effectively within your data environment.
+1. **Use Delta Tables in Apache Spark**: You will explore how Delta Lake technology enhances data reliability and performance within a Fabric lakehouse.
+This task guides you through creating Delta tables using Apache Spark, performing SQL queries, and understanding how Delta Lake supports ACID transactions and time travel features for efficient data analytics.

+1. **Create a medallion architecture in a Microsoft Fabric lakehouse**: You will learn to implement the medallion architecture pattern, which structures data in layered stages: bronze (raw), silver (cleaned), and gold (aggregated).
+This task involves transforming data across these layers using notebooks and Apache Spark, helping ensure organized, scalable, and insightful data processing in Microsoft Fabric.

 ## Pre-requisites

-- Basic understanding of data warehousing concepts and relational database design
+- Familiarity with data concepts such as tables, data transformation, and querying.
+- Some experience with Apache Spark and data processing using notebooks (Python or SQL).
+- Ability to read and write simple Python or SQL queries for data manipulation and analysis.
-- Familiarity with writing and executing T-SQL queries
+- Familiarity with concepts like data lakes, Delta tables, and medallion architecture will be helpful.
-- General knowledge of data loading, transformation, and reporting workflows

 ## Architecture